-How to Grow Ginger (and Tips for Use)
+How to Grow Ginger (& Tips for Use)

-Whether in a pot or outside in tropical or subtropical climates, ginger thrives with consistent moisture, light shade or bright interior lighting.
+Whether in a pot or outside in tropical or subtropical climates, it’s easy to learn how to grow ginger.
+This helpful plant thrives with consistent moisture, light shade or bright interior lighting.
 Ginger (Zingiber officinale) is an Asian plant used for culinary and medicinal purposes.
 You can find ginger used in Traditional Chinese medicine and in Ayurveda as well as in cuisine from Thailand, Indonesia, China and beyond.

 The ginger roots you find in your local supermarket are really tubers, much like iris, growing mostly on top of the soil.

-Although I have grown ginger in smaller pots, they are best grown in pots of at least 16 inches deep and 12 inches wide.
+Although I have grown ginger in smaller pots, and also grown ginger indoors, they are best grown in pots of at least 16 inches deep and 12 inches wide.
 An organic ginger tuber found in the produce section of your local grocery is ideal, as the non-organic may have been sprayed with a growth inhibitor.
 If you’ve no organic option, rinse thoroughly the conventionally grown tuber before planting.

 Ginger likes a rich lightly moist warm soil of about 75 degrees and shade.
 You may begin to harvest when the plant is about four months old, cutting tubers from the outer edges of the plant.
 The tubers and roots are often used in Asian cooking or dried and powdered; this is what you may look to purchase when making gingersnaps or ginger bread!